Women in the military: Russia

-Russia is the only nation to deploy female combat troops in substantial numbers.
+Russia is the only nation to deploy female combat troops in substantial numbers, up until the end of the Cold War.
 Historically, female recruits either joined the military in disguise or were tacitly accepted by their units.
 Perhaps the most prominent was a contingent of front-line light cavalry in a Cossack regiment commanded from 1915 to 1917 by a female colonel, Alexandra Kudasheva (1873–1921?).
 This cavalry regiment fought in WWI and also during the Russian Revolution and may have been the first gender-integrated regiment in Russian history.
 She was also noted for her endurance riding feats.

 Others included Maria Bochkareva, who was decorated three times and promoted to senior NCO rank, while The New York Times reported that a group of twelve schoolgirls from Moscow had enlisted together disguised as young men.
 In 1917, the Provisional Government raised a number of "Women's Battalions", with Maria Bochkareva given an officer's commission in command.
 They were disbanded before the end of the year.
 In the later Russian Civil War, they fought both for the Bolsheviks (infantry) and the White Guard.
 Natalie Tychmini was a Russian woman who disguised herself as a man in order to fight.
 She received the Cross of St. George for fighting the Austrians in Opatów in 1915.
 Her sex was discovered when she was wounded, and she was sent back to Kiev.